 Once he completed his research and had visualized the twilight in that winter of long ago, he submitted several rough sketches for the company’s approval.
 After the drawing was approved, the artist started to painting the scene.
 Later that year, the company unveiled Singerly’s Call to Alarm, a fitting tribute to past firefighters who established a tradition of service and to the present members who faithfully serve the community.

-In the middle-third of the 20th century, when forest fires were a greater threat to rural Maryland counties, Cecil had three forest fire spotter towers.
-Sitting on top of those tall structures, some 80 to 100-feet above the ground, observers kept a careful watch out for wisps of smoke in the vast tracts of woodlands that covered the county.
+In the middle third of the 20th century, when forest fires were a greater threat to rural Maryland counties, Cecil had three forest fire spotter towers.
+Sitting on top of those tall structures, some 80 to 100 feet above the ground, observers kept a careful watch out for wisps of smoke in the vast tracts of woodlands that covered the county.

 Two of those structures were erected in the 1930s as part of the Roosevelt Administration program to provide relief from the Great Depression.
-A WPA (Works Progress Administration) publication noted that the erection of three structures were authorized.
+A WPA (Works Progress Administration) publication noted that the erection of three structures was authorized.
 Woodlawn and Pleasant Hill (Egg Hill) opened in 1935.
-Black Hill apparently came a little later, in the 1940s.
+Black Hill came a little later, in the 1940s.

 For a complete report on Forest Fire Tower Properties across Maryland, see this helpful report from the Maryland Department of Natural Resources.